 - Hard water minerals such as calcium and magnesium in areas that have hard water

-These minerals and chemicals are actually common to have in unfiltered water, but that doesn’t mean that you want your whole family drinking it or bathing in it.
-Municipal water systems have flaws and aging pipes are a culprit that can be blamed.
-Ultimately, these pipes and infrastructure that are older can harbor bacteria or have metals that are decaying.
+These minerals and chemicals are actually common in unfiltered water, but that doesn’t mean that you want your whole family drinking or bathing in it.
+Municipal water systems have flaws, and aging pipes are a culprit that can be blamed.
+Ultimately, these older pipes and infrastructure can harbor bacteria or contain decaying metals.
 Well water can also have natural minerals or bacteria that affect safety and taste.
-With this all being said, there could be many contaminants in your water without you necessarily noticing because most of them are invisible to the naked eye, as well as tasteless, however they can still be quite harmful if they are consumed over time.
+With this being said, there could be many contaminants in your water without you necessarily noticing because most of them are invisible to the naked eye and tasteless.
+However, they can still be quite harmful if consumed over time.

 Why Should You Invest in a Water Filtration System?

-Better Tasting Water: Many people who hadn’t noticed any difference in the taste of their water before a filtration system will notice after a filtration system.
+Better Tasting Water: Many people who hadn’t noticed any difference in the taste of their water before a filtration system will notice it after installing one.
 There is a chance that you are used to how unfiltered tap water tastes, but having a filtration system will completely change the taste of your water.

-Safer Cooking and Cleaning: Even if you weren’t drinking your tap water before, there is a huge chance that the unfiltered water was still getting in your body somehow.
-Filtered water ensures that food, produce, and dishes aren’t being exposed to contaminants which will then be ingested even without directly drinking the water.
+Safer Cooking and Cleaning: Even if you weren’t drinking your tap water before, there is a huge chance that the unfiltered water was still getting into your body somehow.
+Filtered water ensures that food, produce, and dishes aren’t being exposed to contaminants that will then be ingested, even without directly drinking the water.

-Peace of Mind: Ultimately, having a filtration system can give you peace of mind when it comes to knowing your family is safe and not being exposed to chemicals or metals every time you are using the tap water.
+Peace of Mind: Ultimately, having a filtration system can give you peace of mind when it comes to knowing your family is safe and not being exposed to chemicals or metals every time you use tap water.

 Filtration for Plumbing Systems

-Now that we’ve talked about the benefits of a water filtration system for the health benefits of your family, we are going to talk about the benefits of it on your plumbing system.
+Now that we’ve talked about the benefits of a water filtration system for the health of your family, we are going to talk about the benefits for your plumbing system.

-Prevents Scale and Buildup: Running unfiltered water through your plumbing system can increase scale and buildup inside of your pipes.
-Hard water minerals that build can clog pipes or cause you to have reduced water pressure.
+Prevents Scale and Buildup: Running unfiltered water through your plumbing system can increase scale and buildup inside your pipes.
+Hard water minerals that build up can clog pipes or cause reduced water pressure.

-Extends Lifespan: Using filtered water ensures that you have a longer lifespan of appliances that are running this water, such as your dishwashers, faucets, toilets, and washing machine.
+Extends Lifespan: Using filtered water ensures that your appliances running this water, such as your dishwasher, faucets, toilets, and washing machine, last longer.

-Reduces Corrosion: Corrosion is more likely to happen with a buildup of contaminants, so removing those contaminants reduces corrosion that can be associated with it.
-This also leads to less leaks that are caused by the corrosion due to unfiltered water.
+Reduces Corrosion: Corrosion is more likely to happen with a buildup of contaminants, so removing those contaminants reduces corrosion.
+This also leads to fewer leaks caused by corrosion due to unfiltered water.

 Types of Water Filtration Systems